 Dr. August Tomusk: The August Tomusk Foundation, established in 1990, is dedicated to the advancement of patient care, teaching and research in cardiothoracic surgery, vascular surgery, cardiovascular medicine, and transplantation.

 Originally from Estonia, Dr. Tomusk immigrated to the United States in 1950 and completed a residency at Mount Sinai Hospital in Chicago.
 Along with Dr. Michael J. Mastrangelo, he established a surgical partnership and completed a fellowship in cardiovascular surgery at the Texas Heart Institute, specializing in that arena of medicine.
 The rapid evolution of medical advancements allowed him to introduce new therapeutic modalities in Fort Wayne including renal dialysis, the use of ventilators for postoperative respiratory failure, and coronary artery bypass surgery.

 Dr. Tomusk was a founding member of the Indiana Ohio Heart practice whose members went on to perform the first heart transplant in northern Indiana.
 The August Tomusk Foundation was initially funded by the surgeons of the Indiana Ohio Heart practice along with gifts from patient testimonials and memorials as well as speaking fees and honorarium fees from the physicians of Indiana Ohio Heart.

-Eligibility requirements for either of the grant opportunities below include those items noted within each grant application and are limited to the northern Indiana and northwest Ohio regions.
+Grant Opportunities: Eligibility requirements for either of the grant opportunities below include those items noted within each grant application and are limited to northern Indiana and northwest Ohio regions.

 To apply for an August Tomusk Foundation Fund Professional Development Grant, complete the Professional Development Request Form and return it with the requested documentation to the Community Foundation at 555 E. Wayne St., Fort Wayne, IN 46802.